Fukaya categories of blowups: Fukaya categories and quantum cohomology

-is the product of factorials corresponding to the number of reorderings of $d(\black,\diamond)$ interior leaves $e \in \Edge_{\black}(\Gamma)$ labelled with the deformation $\diamond(e) = \diamond $; \item the coefficient $c(u,\bb)$ is a product of coefficients $c_i$ of the bulk deformation as defined in \eqref{pcycle}, with product taken over interior leaves mapping to $\bb$, \item the coefficient $p(u)$ is the coefficient $p_i$ of the multivalued perturbation $P_\Gamma$ of \eqref{mv} evaluated at the branch containing $u$, and \item the exponent $A(u)$ is the symplectic area of the map $u$. \item the sign $o(u)$ arises from the choice of coherent orientations and the overall sign $\heartsuit$ is given by
+which is the number of permutations of interior markings $z_e$ mapped into $D$; \item the coefficient $c(u,\bb)$ is a product of coefficients $c_i$ of the bulk deformation, with product taken over interior leaves mapping to $\bb$, \item the coefficient $p(u)$ is the coefficient $p_i$ of the multivalued perturbation $P_\Gamma$ of \eqref{mv} evaluated at the branch containing $u$, and \item $y(u)$ is the holonomy of the local system as defined in \eqref{yu}; \item the exponent $A(u)$ is the symplectic area of the map $u$. \item the sign $o(u)$ arises from the choice of coherent orientations and the overall sign $\heartsuit$ is given by

 \end{itemize} \end{definition}